 Applications for the program are accepted in the spring each year (for students entering the following Fall semester).
-The application deadline is normally May 1st, but if that deadline falls on a weekend or a holiday, the deadline will be the next business day.
-This year's application deadline has been moved to May 29th.
+The application deadline is January 17, 2023.

 The application requires the submission of a statement of purpose.
 Students are strongly advised to take advantage of the free Personal Statement Critiques process offered by the Sanger Learning Center, which has a professional staff that can give you constructive feedback regarding the content, structure, tone, and length of your essay.